 MuleSoft’s Enterprise Integration Platform covers every area of the integration effort by providing the best tools on the market to help with the development, deployment and management of your integration applications.
 And far from constraining you with our way of seeing things, we give you the liberty of extending Mule.
-Let´s take a deeper look at the toolset from the persective of each of these:
+Let´s take a deeper look at the toolset from the perspective of each of these:

 Mule Studio Enterprise graphically surfaces the Enterprise Integration Patterns that guided the core architecture of Mule itself in the form of building blocks.
 These intuitive jig-saw pieces cover all the core ingredients found in every integration solution, namely connectors, transformers, routers and processors and which you can drag and drop on to your solution canvass to form what we like to call Flows.
 As the name suggests, Flows represent the flow of information through Mule from and to the external systems which you need to integrate.

-The graphical interface is a visualisation of the simple xml domain specific language which declares what you need to do and frees you from the effort of working out how to do it!
+The graphical interface is a visualisation of the simple XML domain specific language which declares what you need to do and frees you from the effort of working out how to do it!
 Mule Studio allows you to build your Flows using a two-way editor.
 Changes in one view are immediately reflected in the other!

-A rather expensive part of integration manifests itself in the need to transform large sets of data from one form to another.
+A rather expensive part of integration manifests itself in need to transform large sets of data from one form to another.
 This is a common problem as the various systems which you desire to integrate don’t always speak the same language, so to speak.
 Mule Studio Enterprise addresses this problem with it’s powerful Data Mapper tool.
 Again the graphical drag and drop mappings let you see at a glance the details of your transformation logic.

 Mule Studio Enterprise reduces Integration Application deployment to a one-click affair!
-The target of your deployment can be the MuleStudio embedded Server, your on-premise Mule Server, the Mule Management Console Application Repository or even CloudHub, Mule Enterprise on the Cloud!
+The target of your deployment can be the MuleStudio Embedded Server, your on-premise Mule Server, the Mule Management Console Application Repository or even CloudHub, Mule Enterprise on the Cloud!

 A deployed application must be watched and maintained to ensure plain sailing at every moment.
 Mule Enterprise Management Console provides you not just with entire visibility of your solutions at every level from Server to Messages but also gives you the power to act on that visibility by controlling the executions of artifacts on the same levels.

-You can enforce Service Level Agreements on the performance of your applications and servers, receive Alerts based on the same and enjoy thorough analysis of Key Performance Indicators, so critical to the success of your business, through Business Events.
+You can enforce Service Level Agreements on the performance of your applications and servers, receive Alerts based on the same and enjoy the thorough analysis of Key Performance Indicators, so critical to the success of your business, through Business Events.
 Troubleshooting any problems with your applications is a breeze with our Message Flow Analyser – a window to the even the most minute detail of the messages flowing though Mule.
 For your greater peace of mind, access to the Console can be restricted according to the roles you may already have defined in your LDAP server.

 Mule covers a world of connectivity and message processing with its rich offering of endpoints, transformers and routers.

 With respect to connectivity, the array of endpoints covers the most widely used communication mechanisms.
-We don’t stop there however.
-These connecting endpoints have been extended with our suite of cloud connectors, which allow you to exploit the exponential growth in cloud based software and public APIs.
-Talking to the likes of Salesforce, Twitter etc. is as simple as using any other endpoint in a Mule flow.
+We don’t stop there, however.
+These connecting endpoints have been extended with our suite of cloud connectors, which allow you to exploit the exponential growth in cloud-based software and public APIs.
+Talking to the likes of Salesforce, Twitter, etc. is as simple as using any other endpoint in a Mule flow.